ocapn/ocapn/draft-specifications/Model.md

 - can then be read back with `JSON.parse`,
 - sent to any other OCapN peer,
 - returned from any OCapN peer,
-- then saved back to an identical JSON text with `JSON.stringify`.
+- then saved back to an equivalent JSON text with `JSON.stringify`.

 > For this reason, OCapN supports distinct a distinct [Undefined](#undefined)
 > and [Null](#null).